knockout/knockout/README.md

 If you're running Windows, you must execute `./build/build.sh` from inside Git Bash, *not* the built-in Windows command prompt.
 If you have [Git for Windows](http://git-scm.com/downloads) installed, then you already have Git Bash installed.

+It is also avalaible as a npm package: `npm install knockout`.

 ## Running the tests

 If you have [phantomjs](http://phantomjs.org/download.html) installed, then the `build.sh` script will automatically run the specification suite and report its results.

 Or, if you want to run the specs in a browser (e.g., for debugging), simply open `spec/runner.html` in your browser.

+If you installed the npm package you can run `npm test`.

 ##License